 Thermographic Surveys can determine a buildings continuity of insulation and diagnose areas of air leakage, heat loss for BREEAM credits, building comfort mitigation and improvements to reduce building energy costs.

-Thermography is an accurate method of surveying and recording the thermal properties of a building by indicating the heat distribution over the surface of a building envelope.
+Thermography or thermographic testing is an accurate method of surveying and recording the thermal properties of a building by indicating the heat distribution over the surface of a building envelope.
 Thermography also identifies areas of damp or water ingress such as leaking roofs or leaks in underfloor heating.

 Thermographic imaging surveys are used to assess the integrity of the building fabric and are usually required for one of three reasons:

 - To assist in diagnosing suspected problems with the building fabric and occupier comfort levels.